ccdata/dimethyl_phosphorofluoridate.alkaline_hydrolysis/README.md

-# reactions
-Pathways and transition states of chemical reactions
+# Computational pathways and transition states of chemical reactions